 Being assertive is something that can be learned.
 But it is a skill that takes practice.
 Most people find that they end up being passive or overly aggressive.

-There is actually a fine line is between assertion and aggression, you need to find that balance.
+There is actually a fine line between assertion and aggression, you need to find that balance.
 You need to focus on developing a strong sense of yourself and this means standing up for yourself and acknowledging that you deserve to get what you want.

 Benefits of Assertive Behaviour